myromeo/aishub2nmea/README.md

-# AISHub-to-UDP Forwarder 🛰️

-A high-performance Python service that bridges the **AISHub API** to local AIS decoders (like **AIS-catcher**).
-It fetches XML vessel data, encodes it into bit-perfect AIVDM NMEA sentences, and forwards them via UDP.

-## 🛠 Features
-* **Sequential Payload Delivery:** Sends multi-part Type 5 messages (Static Data) in a tight sequence to ensure decoders link them correctly.
-* **Auto-Alignment:** Handles the complex 424-bit padding required for AIS Type 5 to prevent text corruption in destination fields.
-* **Dockerized:** Ready for `ghcr.io` deployment with zero local dependencies.
+This is the final, comprehensive `README.md` that perfectly balances your minimalist requirements with the technical documentation provided by AISHub.

 ---

+# aishub2nmea 🚢

+**aishub2nmea** is a high-performance bridge service designed for maritime data enthusiasts.
+It fetches live vessel positions from the **AISHub Web Service**, converts the raw data into valid **NMEA !AIVDM** sentences, and streams them via UDP to your local AIS decoder (such as AIS-catcher, PilotLogic, or OpenCPN).

+This package is specifically optimized to handle large bursts of data (7,000+ messages) by pacing the delivery at **200 msg/sec**, ensuring your receiver's UDP buffers do not overflow and multi-part messages are reassembled correctly.

-## 🚀 Deployment (Docker Compose)
+## 🚀 Quick Start (Docker Compose)

-The most reliable way to run this is alongside your AIS-catcher container:
+The example below is pre-configured for **UK Waters**.

 ```yaml
 services: